calebweinreb/SNUB/paper.md

-SNUB is a tool for exploring time-series data, such as neural recordings, behavioral videos, temperature, movement or other sensor signals, and any higher-level annotations derived from such data.
-The interface is divided into windows that each show a different data stream and all synchonize to a common timeline.
-The linked data views allow users to quickly inspect the relationships between different phenomena, such as the behaviors that occur during a particular pattern of neural activity (\autoref{fig:screenshot}).
+SNUB is a tool for exploring time-series data, such as neural recordings, behavioral videos, temperature, movement or other sensor signals, and higher-level annotations derived from such data.
+The interface is divided into synchronized windows that each show a different data stream.
+The linked data views allow users to quickly inspect the relationships between experimental phenomena, such as the behaviors that occur during a particular pattern of neural activity (\autoref{fig:screenshot}).

 ![Screenshot from SNUB.\label{fig:screenshot}](docs/media/screenshot.png)